pablodecm/phd_thesis/src/102_chapter_2.md

 \epigraph{Measure what is measurable and make measurable what is not so.}{Galileo Galilei (attributed)}

-In Chapter [-@sec:theory], the most succesful testable theory to date describing succesfully the properties and dynamics of our universe at the most fundamental scales has been reviewed.
+In Chapter [-@sec:theory], the most successful testable theory to date describing successfully the properties and dynamics of our universe at the most fundamental scales has been reviewed.
 Nevertheless, clear limitations of the Standard Model as it is currently formulated are known, such as the complete omission of gravity forces or the absence of viable dark matter candidates, motivating the quest for alternative unified descriptions of the physical world.
-A direct path to verify the predictions of the Standard Model up to high acurracy and test alternative theoretical models is to collide high energy particles in a controlled setting and quantitatively study the properties scattering particles produced.
+A direct path to verify the predictions of the Standard Model up to high accuracy and test alternative theoretical models is to collide high energy particles in a controlled setting and quantitatively study the properties scattering particles produced.
 That is the aim of the Large Hadron Collider (LHC) and the